15 examples of how to turn down a job offer

 Conclusion

 We hope we've described how to decline a job offer professionally to the extent that you feel more confident facing the tough decision.
 Turning down a job offer is challenging, but you'll keep your professional reputation intact by following our tips on politely declining a job offer.
-Before you decline a job offer, be sure to take the time to craft a genuine reply that shows your appreciation even though you are turning down the offer.
-Follow our guidelines here, and you won't go wrong.

 Share this article